The Dark Ages: Mid-1980s and Prior

 PioNet goes Wireless: 2004-Present

 As the internet became more media intense, so did the need for larger network connections.
 Most of the work done since 2004 was to upgrade the infrastructure itself rather than expanding into new spaces.
-Most of the 10BaseT Hubs have been replaced with Gigabit uplinked 100Mbps switches.
-There still remain a few 100Mbps uplinked buildings, but they will soon be upgraded to gigabit uplinks.
-Network traffic shaping was in it’s infancy on campus at this point.
+Most of the 10BaseT Hubs have been replaced with Gigabit uplinked 100Mbps switches, but there still remained a few 100Mbps uplinked buildings (which would soon be upgraded to gigabit uplinks).
+Network traffic shaping was in its infancy on campus at this point.

 As WiFi (wireless fidelity, 802.11x) became popular in coffee shops around the area, students and faculty started to request wireless networking so that one could have meetings and bring a computer along without much issue.
 The first expansion of wireless happened in 2003.
 The buildings this included was Olin, Watzek, Templeton, Rogers Hall, Miller, McCarty, Gatenbein, LRC, Boley, and Wood Hall.

 In 2006, wireless networking expanded to all academic buildings on the undergraduate campus.
 Most of the access points deployed were Cisco 1100s and 1200s.
 As wireless proliferated, more network bandwidth was being used.
 The 15Mbps Internet uplink was upgraded to 30Mpbs.
 The upgrade satisfied the user’s need for a while, but movie streams, music streams, BitTorrent downloads were kiling the bandwidth within a year.